Q: Which insurances do you currently accept ?

 Q: What does F.A.C.O.G. stand for ?

 A: F.A.C.O.G. stands for “Fellow of the American College of Obstetrics and Gynecology”.
-Once a physician has achieved diplomate (board certified) status he/she may apply for membership in the national society dedicated to advancing women’s healthcare.
+Once a physician has achieved diplomate (board certified) status he may apply for membership in the national society dedicated to advancing women’s healthcare.
 The College establishes national guidelines concerning women’s health in the United States.

 Q: How long will it take for my doctor to call me back if I call during office hours ?